An overview of spinal cord stimulation

 • Patients who do not have any medical conditions to keep them from SCS or untreated drug addiction or depression before the spinal stimulator implantation.

-RELATED: 4 ways to protect your delicate skin after hair removal
+RELATED: 4 ways to protect your kids from cold and flu

 What are the types of pain that are treated by spinal cord stimulation?